 Another useful feature of the ActionScript panel is that you can interact with the data using the Top Activities and Activity Sequence panels.
 In both of these panels, you can click on a specific activity to filter the ActionScript panel.
 As an example, Figure 25 shows the ActionScript panel when you click on the mouseDown event in the Top Activities panel.
 It shows you only the ActionScript that was executed inside that specific event handler.

 You can filter on any activity, not just ActionScript event handlers.
 For example, Figure 26 shows the ActionScript panel filtered by garbage collection.
 Unlike an event, which calls into ActionScript, the garbage collector can get triggered while your code is in the middle of executing.
 Filtering by garbage collection lets you see which functions caused garbage collection.
-You can see it inlined on the call stack.
-If a particular function causes a lot of garbage collection, it may be doing too many memory allocations.
+You can see it

 As well as sampling your ActionScript code, Scout collects the output of any

-trace() statements in your code.
+trace()statements in your code.
 The Event track of the Frame Timeline shows which frames executed

-trace() statements, and they show up in the Activity Sequence panel if you select a single frame.
+trace()statements, and they show up in the Activity Sequence panel if you select a single frame.
 You can also select any number of frames and see the complete

-trace() output in the Trace Log panel (see Figure 27).
+trace()output in the Trace Log panel (see Figure 27).